 MC3D software) and the mechanical integrity of the containment (for which the IRSN uses the CEA CAST3M software package).
 Its modular structure

-(see Figure 1) simplifies qualification by comparing the simulated results with those obtained experimentally.
+(see Figure 1) simplifies qualification of the physical models implemented in ASTEC by comparing the simulated results with those obtained experimentally.

-The thermal-hydraulics and transport of aerosols within the containment using a lumped-parameter or 0D volumes approach
+The thermal-hydraulics within the containment using a 0D volumes approach, classically called "lumped-parameter code"

 The ASTEC package has been validated by over 160 tests, including: